 During our tour of Chanticleer in early July, the mistiness of early afternoon gave way to bright sunshine as we dipped into the Asian Woods garden below the main house.
-Tall trees, their lower trunks wrapped in wire trellises for climbing vines, create a serene wood and lead to a winding stream, its banks sheltered by umbrella-sized leaves except for a secret sitting area hidden around a bend.
-Update 9/29/08: The large-leaf plant is butterburr ( Petasites hybridus).
+Tall trees, their lower trunks wrapped in wire trellises for climbing vines, create a serene wood and lead to a winding stream, its banks sheltered by the umbrella-sized leaves of butterburr (Petasites hybridus).
+A secret sitting area is hidden around a bend.

 “While most of the plants in this garden are native to Korea, Japan, and China, the design style is of an American woodland garden,” explains Chanticleer’s website.